sakaki91/Teknoparrot.Core-Linux/README.md

 ### Currently supported games:

-Initial D: Arcade Stage 7AXX, (You need to install [xact](https://github.com/sakaki91/Teknoparrot.Core-Linux/issues/1) in the prefix).
+__Initial D: Arcade Stage 7AXX__, (You need to install [xact](https://github.com/sakaki91/Teknoparrot.Core-Linux/issues/1) in the prefix).
-Wangan Midnight Maximum Tune 6 (6, 6R & 6RR), Works out of the box!
+__Wangan Midnight Maximum Tune 6__ *(6, 6R & 6RR)*, Works out of the box!
-DenshaDeGo!!, Works out of the box!
+__DenshaDeGo!!__, Works out of the box!
 However, installing DXVK in the "Core" prefix is ​​highly recommended for better performance, as WineD3D may not be sufficient.